India’s Supreme Court strikes down law that punished gay sex

 Earlier this year the British PM Teresa May expressed "regret" for the British Empire's legacy of homophobia around the world, often in countries where same-sex relations had not been uncommon.

-"I am all too aware that these laws were often put in place by my own country.
+The quote is from an interesting CNN article headed "The homophobic legacy of the British Empire"."I am all too aware that these laws were often put in place by my own country.
 They were wrong then, and they are wrong now," she told the gathered leaders.

 "As the UK's Prime Minister, I deeply regret both the fact that such laws were introduced, and the legacy of discrimination, violence and even death that persists today."